The morning skies over Tokyo were clear when I boarded the train. But by the time I stepped out, they had turned grey.

 By the time I passed beneath the wooden gate, it was pouring.
 Water blurred my vision, turning the world into a dream.
 I reached the main hall, clapped twice, pressed my palms together and gave thanks – thanks for being there, far from home, soaked in the rain.

 For the first twenty-something years of my life, travel was a distant luxury I couldn’t afford.
-I grew up in Singapore, my world mapped within its sameness and smallness.
+I grew up in Singapore, my world mapped within familiar streets and repetitive schedules.
 I longed to see something different.

 When I finally began to travel, I treated each trip like a precious jewel: I scripted every hour and every step, no room for weather or whimsy.
 I thought certainty was the way to keep disappointment at bay.

 But plans dissolve.
 Trains run late.
 Storms arrive uninvited.
-So I learned to listen to the road and hold my itinerary loosely; not just to sightsee, but to explore.
+Buddhist nun Pema Chödrön calls this “groundlessness” – the basic fact that nothing is solid or guaranteed beneath our feet.
+Change is the only constant, and we add suffering onto it when we resist change.
+So I learned to listen to the shifting roads and hold my itinerary loosely; not just to sightsee, but to explore.

 On a Japanese mountainside, an elderly man pressed a warm cup of tea into my hands, while the rain drummed on the roof.
-An unexpected road trip to see a temple in the forests of Thailand, where a monk’s relic lay, half bone, half crystal.
-A sleepless night in an eerie room in the English countryside, where painted portraits gazed at me beside a view of the cemetery next door.
+In the forests of Thailand, an unexpected road trip to a temple, where a monk’s relic lay, half bone and half crystal.
+In the English countryside, where I spent a sleepless night in an eerie room, as portraits of the dead gazed at me beside a view to the cemetery.

 These moments were never on the schedule.

 I’d be lying if I said I was cured of control.
 I still prefer clear skies, trains that come on time, and the kind of surprises I already like.
 There are storms I wouldn’t risk, and days I wish I’d planned better.
-But I’ve learnt – am still learning – to walk in the rain.
+But groundlessness has taught me there’s no escaping uncertainty.
+I’ve learnt – am still learning – to walk in the rain.

 That morning in Tokyo, I left the shrine and went for breakfast, my clothes clinging to me, my hair a mess, my socks squishing in my shoes.
 The waitress gave me a strange smile.
 I smiled back.
 Outside, the rain kept falling.